Mental health in sport

 Worried about how safeguarding is handled in your organisation but not sure where to turn?
 We are here to help.
 The Whistleblowing Advice Line offers free advice and support to professionals concerned about how child protection issues are handled in their workplace.
 Call 0800 028 0285 or email help@NSPCC.org.uk.

-As a safeguarding professional, you play a vital role in keeping young children safe from abuse, and it can be an extremely fulfilling career.
-However, you can’t pour from an empty cup.
-It’s essential to take time to look after yourself and seek support when it’s needed.
+As a safeguarding professional, you play a vital role in keeping young children safe from abuse, and it can be an extremely fulfilling, but it's essential to take time to look after yourself and seek support when you need it.

 Further resources